The Scholarship System

 Simplifying the FAFSA

-For example, if a student is a dependent student, their parent’s income is under $60,000 a year, and their parents file simple tax returns, the student can use the simplified needs test when completing their FAFSA.
+For example, if a student is a dependent student, their family’s income is under $60,000 a year, and their parents file simple tax returns, the student can use the simplified needs test when completing their FAFSA.
 With that, they aren’t required to provide asset information.

 Previously, the cutoff for the simplified needs test was $49,999.
 This means that many students who had to gather asset information in the past will no longer have to do so.